John Lewis ovens rated

 Article 5 of 7

-Retail giant John Lewis makes a range of own-brand appliances, including a flagship range of built-in ovens.
+Retail giant John Lewis makes a range of own-brand appliances, including built-in ovens.
 Get our verdict on John Lewis ovens.

 Put us to the test